-We asked Dr. Harley Rotbart, Professor and Vice Chair of Pediatrics at Children's Hospital Colorado, and the author of No Regrets Parenting - Turning Long Days and Short Years into Cherished Moments for Your Kids, for advice on spending the right kind of time with kids.
+We asked Dr. Harley Rotbart, Professor and Vice Chair of Pediatrics at Children's Hospital Colorado, for advice on spending the right kind of time with kids.

 What is "quality time?"

 I define quality time as meaningful and memorable time, regardless of duration or content.
 Quality time can occur when you least expect it-yes, at a planned outing to the children's museum or amusement park, but also in the minivan on the way to ballet practice, and during commercials of your favorite family TV show.

 Dr. Rotbart's top 10 ideas for quality time